Skip to content

 • Headquarters Location: New York, NY

 Talkiatry was founded in April 2020 by Robert Krayn and Dr. Georgia Gaveras.
-Mr. Krayn was a patient who personally experienced the challenges of finding quality psychiatric care and Dr. Gaveras is a triple board-certified psychiatrist.
+Krayn was a patient who personally experienced the challenges of finding quality psychiatric care and Dr. Gaveras is a triple board-certified psychiatrist.
 The company’s goals were to increase access to quality outpatient psychiatric care by making telehealth accessible and affordable.

 Currently, Talkiatry is one of the few online psychiatry platforms that prescribes controlled medications.
 Before 2020, laws required that patients and providers must have face-to-face visits before controlled medications like stimulants could be prescribed.
 In March 2020, an emergency waiver went into effect that temporarily allowed providers to prescribe controlled medications during telehealth visits.
 The waiver has continued to be extended, but companies like Talkiatry are concerned that thousands of patients could lose access to their controlled medications if the exemption is revoked.
+In January 2023, Talkiatry’s CEO Robert Krayn spoke out about this and cautioned that revoking this exemption could affect thousands of patients.4

 Show more